-The rear seat has adjustable headrests in the outboard seating positions.
+The vehicle's third-row seats, if equipped, have adjustable headrests in the outboard seating positions.

 The height of the headrest can be adjusted.
 Pull the headrest up to raise it.
 To lower the headrest, push down on the headrest.